gionare/gionare/README.md

 ### Hi there 👋
 I'm GIORGI NAREKLISHVILI, a passionate Web Developer based in New York.
 Curently I'm diving deep into creating heavy projects and am always excited about improvements.

-- 🌱 I’m currently studing in BitCamp🔥 and working on Projects.
 - 👯 I’m open to collaboration on Github projects.
 - 💬 Ask me about my latest ongoing Project.
 - 📫 How to reach me: gionare93@gmail.com